nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 *   Think about only stating that dependency in the package description, else
 *   Check that the package is not PUBLIC
 *   Do it only for the release and remove the dependency for the next SNAPSHOT.

+### Optional Dependencies

+Some packages may use the conditional bundle install in their install.xml (TODO: add link to conditional bundle installation documentation https://jira.nuxeo.com/browse/NXP-19789).
+When a package is being installed together with one of the packages referenced in his install.xml, those must be installed in the right order to avoid incomplete installation.
+This is the purpose of the optional dependencies.
+An optional dependency will never be required, but will always be installed before its dependant package.

+In the above example, if you try to install `nuxeo-automation` along with `nuxeo-jsf-ui`, `nuxeo-jsf-ui` will be installed first.
+But you still can have `nuxeo-automation` installed without having `nuxeo-jsf-ui` installed.